Microtransaction: Social

-For many children, the excitement that they feel when they open loot boxes, packs, and obtain items through microtransactions is very addictive to them.
-Opening these random boxes without knowing what is inside, to them, is the same as opening a present.
+For many children, the excitement felt when opening loot boxes, packs, and obtaining items through microtransactions is very addictive.
+Opening these random boxes without knowing what is inside, to them, is similar to opening a present.
 The excitement and suspense is amplified when the experience is felt alongside friends.
 In the UK Children's Commissioner's report, the children who played FIFA feel that opening player packs are a game within the game.
 To them, opening packs creates variety because they can play some football games in the Ultimate Team game mode and then open some packs when they get bored of playing normal football matches.

-Children might want to fit-in by paying for microtransactions and loot boxes and obtaining very rare items in front of their friends, creating a lot of hype and excitement among them.
+Children might want to fit in by paying for microtransactions and loot boxes and obtaining very rare items in front of their friends, creating a lot of hype and excitement among them.
 This makes paying for microtransactions a very positive experience for them.
 However, when children buy items in front of their friends, peer pressure often set in.
 Friends pressuring the player to continue buying packs hoping that they will be able to see them get a rare item can cause the player to spend more than they may actually be able to.
 The pressure to spend money on in-game content also stems from children seeing their friends have these special, rare items, and them wanting to have it themselves.
 Essentially, when everyone around them has it, they will want it too in order to feel like a part of the group.